SF-2415

 Plain Language

-Providers must implement reasonable protocols enabling their chatbot to detect when users express self-harm, suicidal ideation, or emotional distress.
-When detected, the chatbot must refer the user to appropriate crisis services — the bill specifically names the national suicide prevention lifeline, the Iowa crisis hotline, and emergency services, but these are non-exhaustive examples.
-This is an ongoing operational requirement — the protocols must remain active and effective at all times, not just documented pre-launch.
-The 'reasonable protocols' standard gives providers some flexibility in implementation, but the detection-and-referral obligation is mandatory.
+Providers must implement reasonable detection protocols so their chatbots can identify when users express self-harm, suicidal ideation, or emotional distress.
+Once detected, the chatbot must refer the user to appropriate crisis services — the statute specifically lists the national suicide prevention lifeline, the Iowa crisis hotline, and emergency services as examples, but the list is non-exhaustive.
+This is a continuing operational requirement: the detection protocols must be active at all times the chatbot is accessible.
+The standard is 'reasonable protocols,' giving providers some flexibility in implementation methodology.
+Educational institutions and libraries are exempt from liability solely for providing access to general-use software or the internet (§ 554J.5).

 Statutory Text